Student Awards

 Please consider applying for this award if you meet criteria, or forward on to eligible students or peers.

-Scholarships up to $500 will be awarded to assist with registration and housing costs.
+Scholarships will be awarded to assist with registration and housing costs.
 These scholarships are intended to increase Division 45 student member participation.

 NMCS Travel Award Recipients: